 When I arrived around lunch time on a Sunday, Fork wasn’t too busy and there was some relaxing but lively music playing (at a great level so you can hear yourself think).
-Fork Deli also serve breakfast as well as catering platters
+Fork Deli also serve breakfast as well as catering platters for special occasions.

 Fork Deli is affordable in the real sense, not in the London house builder sense – despite being slap bang in the middle of London between King’s Cross (St Pancras), Euston and Russell Square.

 They sell a selection of pastries, sweet treats, hot and cold drinks, quiches and salads and also sell other household bits for your kitchen cupboards.

 I’m not a coffee drinker but this place is known and commended for it’s coffee.
 Quite a few people came in to only order a coffee while I was there.
 I opted for a hot chocolate and it was smooth with a creamy top.